RMHogervorst/scheduling_r_scripts/README.md

 **Is there logging, how easy is it see what exactly went wrong?**: There are logs in github actions, visible to everyone with access to the repo.
 But the feedbackloop is a bit slow if you ask me.

-**How precise is it and will it auto recover on failure?**: That depends.
+**How precise is it and will it auto recover on failure?**: You get an email when the action fails but there is no auto retry.

 **how do you have to deal with secrets? can they leak?**: Similar to cloud services there is a way to store them as variables that are only accessable to the application and you.
 Everyone with write access to your repo can see the secrets.